-Geothermal resources are reservoirs of hot water that exist at varying temperatures and depths below the Earth's surface.
-Mile-or-more-deep wells can be drilled into underground reservoirs to tap steam and very hot water that can be brought to the surface for use in a variety of applications, including electricity generation, direct use, and heating and cooling.
-In the United States, most geothermal reservoirs are located in the western states.
+Geothermal resources are reservoirs of hot water that exist or are human made at varying temperatures and depths below the earth's surface.
+Wells, ranging from a few feet to several miles deep, can be drilled into underground reservoirs to tap steam and very hot water that can be brought to the surface for use in a variety of applications, including electricity generation, direct use, and heating and cooling.
+In the United States, most geothermal reservoirs are in the western states.

 Benefits of Geothermal Energy

-Baseload—Geothermal power plants produce electricity consistently, running 24 hours per day/7 days per week, regardless of weather conditions.
+Baseload—Geothermal power plants produce electricity consistently and can run essentially 24 hours per day/7 days per week, regardless of weather conditions.

-Domestic—U.S. geothermal resources can be harnessed for power production without importing fuel.
+Domestic—U.S. geothermal resources can be harnessed for power production and heating and cooling without importing fuel.

-Clean—Modern closed-loop geothermal power plants emit no greenhouse gasses; life cycle GHG emissions (50 g CO2 eq/kWhe) are four times less than solar PV, and six to 20 times lower than natural gas.
-Geothermal power plants consume less water on average over the lifetime energy output than the most conventional generation technologies.**
+Clean—Modern geothermal power plants emit no greenhouse gasses and have life cycle emissions four times lower than solar PV, and six to 20 times lower than natural gas.
+Geothermal power plants consume less water on average over the lifetime energy output than most conventional electricity-generation technologies**.

 *Geothermal Energy Administration.
 A Guide to Geothermal and the Environment.
 2007.

-**Argonne National Lab.
+**Argonne National Laboratory.
 Life Cycle Analysis Results of Geothermal Systems in Comparison to Other Power Systems; Figure 16, page 43.
 August 2010.

-Argonne National Lab.
+Argonne National Laboratory.
 Water Use in the Development and Operation of Geothermal Power Plants; Table 4-3, page 26.
 January 2011.